giserh/patterns-of-segregation/README.md

-# Socio Spatial Stratification in cities
+# Patterns of residential segregation

-Python scripts and data necessary to reproduce the results from the paper "Socio-spatial stratification in cities"
+Python scripts and data necessary to reproduce the results of the article "Patterns of residential segregation" by R. Louf and M. Barthelemy.

 If you find this code useful in your research, please let me know! **If you use a significant part of this code in a publication, please cite**